 Books, like countries, can be difficult to share in just a few words.
-If you had to tell a friend about the last book you read in just a few sentences, what would you say?
-Use the following questions as a guide to help you summarize the book.
+If you had to tell a friend about this book in just a few sentences, what would you say?
+Use the following questions as a guide to help you summarize the last book you read.

-- What's the central idea of the story? - Explain what happens in the beginning, middle, and end of the story. - Who are the main characters, and what are they trying to achieve? - What is the problem or conflict, and how is it resolved? - What are the most important events that move the story forward?
+П What's the central idea of the story?

+Ш. What's the central idea of the story?

+Explain what happened in the beginning, middle,

+and end of the story.

+Who are the main characters, and what are they

+trying to achieve?

+What is the problem or conflict, and how is it

+resolved?

+What are the most important events that move the

+story forward?